Upgrade your AlloyDB Omni Kubernetes operator to version 1.4.0

-The steps that you take to upgrade AlloyDB Omni in Kubernetes depend upon the version of AlloyDB Omni that you run, and the version that you upgrade to.
+This page describes how to upgrade the AlloyDB Omni operator to version 1.4.0.
+The steps to upgrade depend on your current version of AlloyDB Omni and the version that you upgrade to.

-To check the version of AlloyDB Omni used by your database cluster, run this command:
+To check the version of AlloyDB Omni used by your database cluster, run the following command:

 kubectl get dbclusters.alloydbomni.dbadmin.goog DB_CLUSTER_NAME -n NAMESPACE -o jsonpath='{.status.primary.currentDatabaseVersion}'

 • DB_CLUSTER_NAME: the name of your database cluster.
-It's the same database cluster name that you declared when you created it.
+It's the same database cluster name that you declared when you created the cluster.

 • NAMESPACE: the Kubernetes namespace of your database cluster.

-To check the version of the AlloyDB Omni Operator installed on your Kubernetes cluster, run this command:
+To check the version of the AlloyDB Omni operator installed on your Kubernetes cluster, run the following command:

 kubectl get dbclusters.alloydbomni.dbadmin.goog DB_CLUSTER_NAME -n NAMESPACE -o jsonpath='{.status.primary.currentControlPlaneAgentsVersion}'